gregwebs/Shelly.hs/README.md

 Shelly's own error messages are detailed and in some cases it will catch Haskell exceptions and re-throw them with better messages.

 If you make your own primitive functions that don't use the Shelly API, use `trace` or `tag` to log what they are doing.
+Note that you can turn tracing off (not generally recommended) by setting `tracing False`.

 ### Future plans